 The CDC’s latest statistics show that every year approximately 735,000 Americans have a heart attack.
-Of these people, 525,000 are first heart attacks, with 210,000 of this group having already had a heart attack.
+Of these people, 525,000 have their first heart attacks, and 210,000 of them have already had another heart attack.
 (1)

 Recommended: Discover the #1 Supplement to Support Your Heart Health

 What can someone do to prevent a heart attack?

 Here are some lifestyle choices that anyone can make to have a healthier heart and hopefully avoid a future heart attack: